 Negative pressure – the minimum pressure difference necessary to achieve and maintain negative pressure that results in airflow into the room is 0.001 inch of water.

-1. Begin monitoring immediately prior to or upon the isolation of an offender with suspected or confirmed infectious TB.
+1. The facility safety administrator must begin monitoring immediately prior to or upon the isolation of an offender with suspected or confirmed infectious TB.

-3. The supervising lieutenant/designee will conduct daily testing using one of the following procedures.
-The supervising lieutenant/designee will
+3. The supervising lieutenant/designee must conduct daily testing using one of the following procedures.
+The supervising lieutenant/designee must:

 a) Ensure the offender in the room is wearing a surgical mask.